ChrisO345/jot/README.md

 `jot` is a lightweight, fast, and easy-to-use command runner for tasks defined in a plain text jotfile.
 Designed for simplicity and developer productivity, it lets you define custom commands and run them effortlessly from the command line.

+Note that this repository also contains a Neovim plugin, [jot.nvim](jot.nvim), and a Tree-Sitter grammar [jot-tree-sitter](jot-treesitter) for jotfiles.

 ---

 ## Features